CVanchieri/CS-ProblemSolvingFrameWork/How-to-Google-Effectively.md

 * Restrict dates to recent: click *Tools* then *Any Time*, you can select a maximum age for the results.
   * If you're getting a lot of outdated results from 15 years ago, this might help.

+* Restrict to a specific site: use `site:` in front of the domain: `react site:stackoverflow.com`.